 Although this is the traditional dish of Colombia, it is actually derived from a Spanish soup named cocido in the Canary Islands.
 The Canary islanders spread the dish throughout Latin American countries, including Colombia.

+The locals love to enjoy Sancocho with white rice and avocado slices.
 Once you taste sancocho in Colombia, you will be fascinated to be involved in the great culture of Colombia.

 8. Arepa Paisa (Colombian Flatbread)